 Telehealth, also called online counseling, internet counseling or telemedicine, is quickly becoming a popular medium for individual therapy and couples counseling.
 This is due to improved technology, client convenience and reduced cost.
 I am happy to announce that I’m now able to offer online counseling to both former and new clients for individual therapy, couples counseling and premarital counseling.

 What is Online Counseling and How Does it Work?

-What are the benefits and Limitations of Internet Counseling?
+What are the Benefits and Limitations of Telehealth Counseling?

-Internet counseling offers several benefits.
+Telehealth counseling offers several benefits.
 One is reduced cost as compared to in-office counseling.
-My standard fee was $150 per session when I worked out of my San Diego office.
-With no overhead, I’m now able to offer the same therapy for $65 per session.
+I’m able to offer the same quality counseling for a reduced rate.
 Another benefit is increased convenience of setting up an appointment since clients no longer have a commute and aren’t tied to traditional office hours.
 Another benefit is the convenience of having session take place in the comfort of my clients’ own home.

 What Does it Cost?

 The fee for online counseling is lower than in-office therapy due to decreased expenses on my end.
 Individual therapy, couples counseling and premarital counseling are $95 per session.
 I try and keep my rates lower to help more people access therapy who couldn’t otherwise afford it.

 First off, if you have any concerns or questions, feel free to call or email me and I’d be happy to spend some time answering any questions.
 If you want to make an appointment, you can do so through my online scheduler or call me and I can tell you my availability and make it for you.
 For more detailed information about how the process, please visit my Therapy Guide page.